-To correct this, you will:
+To create a PFX file, you will:

-Importing the Certificate with MMC
+Locate the Certificate with MMC

 1. Open MMC on your computer (you can locate this program by typing “mmc” in your Windows search bar).